 16.01.
 Management.

 a.
-All Tribally-owned LLCs formed pursuant to §15.01of this Ordinance shall be managed appointed under authority of the Constitution Article V, Section 4 (a) 4 and/or other applicable provisions and by a Board of Directors in the manner described in the company’s Operating Agreement.
+All Tribally-owned LLCs formed pursuant to §15.01of this Ordinance shall be managed by an executive officer, appointed under authority of the Constitution Article V, Section 4 (a) 4 and/or other applicable provisions and overseen by a Board of Directors in the manner described in the company’s Operating Agreement.
 The qualifications, number, terms and method for selecting and removing Directors of any Tribally-owned LLC shall be specified in the LLC’s Operating Agreement.

 b.
-All Tribally-owned subsidiary LLCs formed pursuant to §15.02 of this Ordinance, including Tribally-owned second tier subsidiary Limited Liability Companies, managed by an Owner or Manager.
+All Tribally-owned subsidiary LLCs formed pursuant to §15.02 of this Ordinance, including Tribally-owned second tier subsidiary Limited Liability Companies, shall be managed by a Manager.
 If Manager managed, the Operating Agreement shall set forth the qualifications, number, terms and method for selecting and removing such Managers.
 If owner managed, the LLC shall have one or more persons exercising the functions of chief executive officer.

 16.02.
 Board of Directors.

 a.
 Appointment.
 The Tribal Council shall retain the power to approve the Board of Directors for Limited Liability Companies wholly-owned by the Tribe.
-For all such Limited Liability Companies, including subsidiary Limited Liability Companies that may have a Board of Directors, the Board of Directors shall be comprised of:
+For all such Limited Liability Companies, including subsidiary Limited Liability Companies that may have a Board of Directors, the Board of Directors shall be comprised of, at a minimum:

-1. TwoTwo (22) Tribal Council memberss in a non-voting capacity appointed by the Tribal Ogema and approved by Tribal Council for Tribally-owned Limited Liability Companies and by the Board of Directors of the Tribally-owned Limited Liability Company for its subsidiary Limited Liability Company;
+1. Two (2) Tribal Council members in a voting capacity appointed by the Tribal Ogema and approved by Tribal Council for Tribally-owned Limited Liability Companies and by the Board of Directors of the Tribally-owned Limited Liability Company for its subsidiary Limited Liability Company;

-2. The Ogema or an alternative appointed by the Ogema and approved by Tribal Council, in a non-voting capacity;
+2. The Ogema or an alternative appointed by the Ogema and approved by Tribal Council, in a voting capacity;

-3. One (1) Tribal member who is appointed by the Ogema and approved by Tribal Council and who is experienced in business and Tribal government matters; and
+3. One (1) Tribal voting member who is appointed by the Ogema and approved by Tribal Council and who is experienced in business and Tribal government matters; and

-4. hreeTwo (32) individuals, appointed by the Ogema and ratified by Tribal Council (Tribal member or non-member) who have substantial experience in business, Tribal government, finance or accounting, government contracting or procurement and/or human resources.
+4. Three (3) voting individuals, appointed by the Ogema and ratified by Tribal Council who have substantial experience in business, Tribal government, finance or accounting, government contracting or procurement and/or human resources.

 b.
-In addition to any requirements set forth in the LLC’s Operating Agreement, Board Members of Tribally-owned Limited Liability Companies, except members of the Tribal Council and the Tribal Ogema, but not excluding any person designated in lieu of the Ogema, shall meet the following requirements:
+In addition to any requirements set forth in the LLC’s Operating Agreement, Board Members of Tribally-owned Limited Liability Companies and the executive officer managing the Tribally-owned LLC, shall meet the following requirements:

 1. Be at least twenty-five (25) years old; and